-Scope
+Scope:

-- 12. These guidelines cover the use of United Nations Military and Civil Defence Assets (UN MCDA) military and civil defence resources requested by the UN humanitarian agencies and deployed under UN control specifically to support humanitarian activities-and military and civil defence resources that might be available.
+- 12. These guidelines cover the use of United Nations Military and Civil Defence Assets (UN MCDA) military and civil defence resources requested by the UN humanitarian agencies and deployed under UN control specifically to support humanitarian activities and military and civil defence resources that might be available.
 These other forces on other missions are referred to as other deployed forces. - 13.
 Principles, concepts, and procedures are provided for requesting and coordinating military and civil defence resources when these resources are deemed necessary and appropriate, and for interfacing with international military forces who are conducting activities which impact on UN humanitarian activities.

 - 14. These guidelines are primarily intended for use by UN humanitarian agencies and their implementing and operational partners, Resident and Humanitarian Coordinators, UN MCDA commanders and commanders of other deployed forces performing missions in support of the UN humanitarian agencies and liaison officers coordinating UN humanitarian activities with international military forces.
 All humanitarian actors should also be familiar with the principles, concepts and procedures set out herein and encouraged to adhere to them, as appropriate. - 15.
 They could also be used by decision-makers in Member States and regional organizations when considering the use of military and civil defence resources to provide assistance to civilian populations.
-They may also be of value to international military or civil defence commanders, including peace-keeping forces, in the pursuit of their missions. - 16.
+They may also be of value to international military or civil defence commanders, including peacekeeping forces, in the pursuit of their missions. - 16.
 This document focuses on the use of military and civil defence assets in complex emergencies.
-The foundation for effective coordination of military and civilian assistance during reconstruction and rehabilitation of a disaster or post-conflict society is often established during relief operations, however reconstruction and rehabilitation activities are beyond the scope of this document.

-17. Guidelines for the use of international military resources in natural disas-
+The foundation for effective coordination of military and civilian assistance during reconstruction and rehabilitation of a disaster or post-conflict society is often established during relief operations, however reconstruction and rehabilitation activities are beyond the scope of this document. - 17.
+Guidelines for the use of international military resources in natural disasters and peacetime technological or environmental emergencies are provided in a separate document entitled: "Guidelines on the Use of Military and Civil Defence Assets in Disaster Relief" (May 1994), also known as the "Oslo Guidelines".

-Status
+Status:

-18. The UN Inter-Agency Standing Committee (IASC) and the UN humanitarian agencies have agreed to these guidelines.
+The UN Inter-Agency 18.
+Standing Committee (IASC) and the UN humanitarian agencies have agreed to these guidelines.
 Implementing and operational partners are encouraged to follow this guidance.
 Member States and regional organizations engaged in relief or military operations in complex emergencies are also encouraged to use the principles and procedures provided herein.
 While a significant number of Member States have participated in the development of the guidelines and endorsed their use, they are not binding on Member States.
 The guidelines are considered a living document and may be reviewed as appropriate in the future.

-19. These guidelines will not, in any way, affect the rights, obligations or responsibilities of States and individuals under international humanitarian law.
+These guidelines will not, in any way, 19. affect the rights, obligations or responsibilities of and individuals under international humanitarian law.
 This includes, but is not limited to, the obligation to allow and facilitate rapid and unimpeded delivery of relief consignments, equipment and personnel, protect such consignments, and facilitate their rapid distribution.
 Nor will these guidelines affect the obligations of States that are parties to the United Nations Conventions on the Safety and Security of United Nations Personnel, the Geneva Conventions of 1949 and their Additional Protocols of 1977, or the United Nations Charter.